camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

  a read-only buffer.
 Whether a buffer is read-only is determined by the variable `buffer-read-only`, which automatically becomes buffer-local if set.
-This means when you set this variable, you are setting it only for the current buffer; the current buffer's value with overshadow the global default value.
+This means when you set this variable, you are setting it only for the current buffer; the current buffer's value with overshadow the global value.

 `shell-command-on-region` will "helpfully" clear the read-only flag when it writes its output to `*Preview Markdown Output*`, so we don't have to worry